[Written by Rohit Kumar – IRS officer 2016 Batch. Alumnus: IIT, Delhi (B.Tech)]

 A balanced preparation

 One thing that I have found common among all toppers is their emphasis on the importance of a balanced Civil Services Exam Preparation.
-One should realise that study should be one of the many things to do in life.
+One should realize that study should be one of the many things to do in life.
 Preparing for IAS should not lead one to alienate and isolate themselves from the rest of the world.
 This is a mistake most common.

 It is a misconception to cut off all contacts, to go for austerity, and start meditation for a piece of mind.
 One should keep living life on same lines, expect the fact that IAS preparation brings more of seriousness and consistency in life.
 One has to be more disciplined than before, for the preparation demand untiring efforts put consistently.